EMoschos/great-read/README.md

   ```
   ✔️
   run 'node index.js' from the CLI and inspect the console logs for the correct information.
+You should also find a new "README.md" file appear in the same repo location as the "index.js" file.
+If you run the app again and make changes this will overwrite the whole file so make sure you change the final product again.

   If the app is broken the CLI will return error that need to be debugged but as it stands now the app is in working order.
   ```